Sources of pollution in swimming pools can be grouped into three main categories: physical, chemical and biological.

 - Canoes/scuba gear which has not been cleaned

 Biological pollution needs to be dealt with via a process of disinfection and filtration.
 The most common way of disinfecting swimming pool water in the UK is by the addition of a chlorine-based disinfectant to the pool water circulation system.
-Chlorine kills most (but not all) types of biological pollution.
+Fortunately, chlorine kills most (but not all) types of biological pollution.